Unity-UI-Extensions/Unity-UI-Extensions.GitHub.io/README.md

 ## [Download Latest - Version 2.3](https://unity-ui-extensions.github.io/Downloads)

+> Check out the [Getting Started](GettingStarted.md) guide to get the Unity UI Extensions project installed and start playing with the controls.

 We have expanded where you can download the UnityPackage asset and widened the options to contribute to the project.

 > I will still stress however, ***contribution is optional***. **The assets / code will always remain FREE**